AsemAlhaidary/hexo-generator-readtime/README.md

 $ npm install hexo-generator-readtime
 ```

-📝 When `defaultTime` is set to "`auto`," it will calculate the fuzzy time based on the least "count" time for `fuzzyTime.time_period`.
+📝 When `defaultTime` is set to "`auto`," it will calculate the fuzzy time based on the least "count" time for `fuzzyTime.time_unit`.
 Example: 578sec becomes "about 10 minutes".
 If you define `defaultTime` as "seconds", "minutes", etc., the time returned is more precise whereas "auto" will provide a very rough estimation.

 ## How to use